publitas/docs/source/rest-v2.md

 The base path of an API request is: `https://api.publitas.com/v2/`

-An example of a complete path is:
+A example of a complete path is:

 `https://api.publitas.com/v2/groups/`